 Among his many other books was a study of Alexander Blok,

 The Poet and the Revolution.

-For almost thirty years, until his death, he was editor of Sobornost, the quarterly journal of the Anglo-Orthodox Fellowship of St. Alban and St. Sergius.
+For almost thirty years, until his death, he was editor of Sobornost, the yearly journal of the Anglo-Orthodox Fellowship of St. Alban and St. Sergius.

 A fervent battler against anti-Semitism, he was an active member of the British Council of Christians and Jews.
 He was chairman of St. Gregory's Foundation, established to bring aid to Russians after the collapse of communism.
 He was also a long-time member of the advisory board of the Orthodox Peace Fellowship.

 For more than 20 years, he was editor of the religious program of the BBC's Russian Service.
 The night before his heart attack he had recorded several important interviews, among them one on relations between the Russian Orthodox Church and the State, and another on the intelligentsia in the Church.
 He also read for the last time for his listeners in Russia the verses from the Gospel on the Baptism of Christ.